-Member A person who has a share investment or a mortgage loan with the Society, or is the holder of a Permanent Interest Bearing Share in the Society.
-Mortgage backed securities (MBS) Assets which are backed by underlying mortgage collateral.
-Net interest income The difference between interest received on assets and interest paid on liabilities.
-Net interest margin Net interest income as a percentage of mean total assets.
-Permanent Interest Bearing Shares (PIBS) or subscribed capital Unsecured, deferred shares that are a form of Tier 1 capital.
-PIBS rank behind the claims of all subordinated debt holders, depositors, payables and investing members of Skipton Building Society.
-Prime Prime mortgages are those granted to the most credit worthy category of borrower.
-Probability of Default (PD) An estimate of the probability that a borrower will default on their credit obligations.
-Put option Where the Group acquires a majority shareholding in a subsidiary undertaking, but grants the non-controlling shareholders an option to sell their shares to the Group at some future date(s), a put option obligation exists.
-Renegotiated loans Loans are classed as renegotiated, with the customer's consent, when their terms have changed during the year.
-Loans and advances may be renegotiated whether or not the customer is experiencing financial difficulty in repaying their loan with the Group.
-Repo / reverse repo Short to medium term funding agreements which allow a borrower to sell a financial asset, such as an ABS or government bond, as security for cash.
-As part of the agreement the borrower agrees to repurchase the security at some later date.
-For the party selling the security (and agreeing to repurchase it in the future) it is a repo; for the party on the other end of the transaction (buying the security and agreeing to sell in the future) it is a reverse repurchase agreement or reverse repo, which can typically be resold or repledged if desired.
-Residential loans Mortgage lending secured against residential property.
-Residential mortgage backed securities (RMBS) A category of ABS that represent interests in a group of residential mortgages.
-Investors in these securities have the right to cash received from future mortgage payments (interest and / or principal).
-Risk appetite The articulation of the level of risk that the Group is willing to take in order to safeguard the interests of the Society's members whilst achieving business objectives.
-Risk weighted asset (RWA) The value of assets, after adjustment, under CRD IV rules to reflect the degree of risk they represent.
-Securitisation A process by which a group of assets, usually loans, are aggregated into a pool which is used to back the issuance of new securities.
-A firm transfers these assets to a special purpose vehicle which then issues securities backed by the assets.
-The Group has established securitisation structures as part of its funding activities.
-These securitisation structures use retail / residential mortgages as the asset pool.
-Shares Money deposited by non-corporate depositors in a retail savings account with the Society.
-Such funds are recorded as liabilities for the Society.
-Shares, deposits and borrowings The total of shares, amounts owed to credit institutions, amounts owed to other customers and debt securities in issue, including accrued interest and fair value adjustments for hedged risk.
-Significant increase in credit risk A significant increase in credit risk on a financial asset is judged to have occurred when an assessment using quantitative and qualitative factors identifies that the credit risk has increased significantly since the asset was originally recognised.
-SPPI test An assessment of whether the contractual terms of the financial asset give rise to cash flows that are in substance solely payments of principal and interest.
-Stage 1 Stage 1 assets are assets which have not experienced a significant increase in credit risk since origination.
-12 month ECLs are recognised and interest revenue is determined by the EIR on the gross carrying amount.
+Member A person who has a share investme a Permanent Interest Bearing Share Mortgage backed securities (MBS) Assets which are backed by underly Net interest income The difference between interest rec Net interest margin Net interest income as a percentage Permanent Interest Bearing Shares (PIBS) or subscribed capital Unsecured, deferred shares that are of all subordinated debt holders, de Building Society.
+Prime Prime mortgages are those granted Probability of Default (PD) An estimate of the probability that a Put option Where the Group acquires a majorit the non-controlling shareholders ar date(s), a put option obligation exist Renegotiated loans Loans are classed as renegotiated, changed during the year.
+Loans and customer is experiencing financial of Repo / reverse repo Short to medium term funding agre such as an ABS or government born borrower agrees to repurchase the security (and agreeing to repurchase end of the transaction (buying the s repurchase agreement or reverse re Residential loans Mortgage lending secured against i Residential mortgage backed securities (RMBS) A category of ABS that represent in these securities have the right to ca / or principal).
+Risk appetite The articulation of the level of risk th interests of the Society's members Risk weighted asset (RWA) The value of assets, after adjustmen represent.
+Securitisation A process by which a group of asset is used to back the issuance of new purpose vehicle which then issues a established securitisation structures structures use retail / residential mo Shares Money deposited by non-corporate Such funds are recorded as liabilitie Shares, deposits and borrowings The total of shares, amounts owed and debt securities in issue, includin risk.
+Significant increase in credit risk A significant increase in credit risk of an assessment using quantitative a increased significantly since the ass SPPI test An assessment of whether the cont that are in substance solely payment nent or a mortgage loan with the Society, or is the holder of re in the Society.